Blueberry Picking in Connecticut: Pick Your Own Farms

 108 Crystal Pond Road, Eastford, 860-974-1150

 Tractor-drawn wagon rides, pony rides, honey, roses, maple syrup and, of course, blueberries all make a day at Horse Listener's Orchard a family treat.

 317 Bebbington Road, Ashford, 860-429-5336

-The farm uses natural growing practices, and offers blueberries, lavender, and pre-picked produce.
-A fun farm, it features farm animals in The Discovery Barnyard, a corn maze, ice cream at The Creamery, and panning for gems and fossils.
+The farm uses natural growing practices and offers blueberries, lavender, and pre-picked produce.
+A fun farm, Fort Hill features farm animals in The Discovery Barnyard, a corn maze, ice cream at The Creamery, and panning for gems and fossils.

 260 Quaddick Road, Thompson, 860-923-3439

-PYO blueberries from mid-July to mid-August.
+PYO blueberries are usually available from mid-July to mid-August.
 Stop by the retail store for jams, jellies, dressings, gourmet food items, local honey, gift baskets, and more.

 494 Route 169, Woodstock, 860-928-2225

 Pick strawberries in June and blueberries in July.
 Other fruits are available, including peaches, apples, pears, and raspberries.
-Open Monday through Friday, 9 a.m. to 4 p.m.
+Dondero is open Monday through Friday, 9am to 4pm.

 529 Woodland Street, South Glastonbury, 860-659-0294

-PYO berries in the early summer, and continue returning to the farm for fresh fruits and vegetables until late fall.
-Pick apples and plums, and enjoy wagon rides, scarecrow making, and the popular annual Gourd Hunt.
+Pick berries in the early summer and continue returning to the farm for fresh fruits and vegetables until late fall.
+Locals love the apples and plums, and kids especially enjoy wagon rides, scarecrow making, and the popular annual Gourd Hunt.

 46 Bailey Road, Enfield, 860-763-FARM or 860-763-3276